yhw086/PowerOutageAnalysis/README.md

 Alternative Hypothesis (H1): The average duration of power outages is significantly different between 'Extreme' and 'Normal' climate conditions

-Observed Statistics: the absolute difference in power outage duration between extreme climate and normal climate.
+Test Statistics: the absolute difference in power outage duration between extreme climate and normal climate.

 According to the analysis of EDA and univariate duration plot above, we can see that there are some outliers in the data of extreme climate and normal climate.
 Therefore, we would remove these outliers to make the distribution of each climate more precise.